 Editor’s Choice: Difference Between Mass and Weight in Tabular Form

 I mean if you have ever seen your grandfather’s clock you would simply understand what I am talking about.
-Not to mention, for time to be measured accurately first, you have to ensure that the pendulum clock is stationery.
-Otherwise, any motion or accelerations will affect the motion of the pendulum, causing inaccuracies.
+Not to mention, for time to be measured accurately first, you have to ensure that the pendulum clock is stationary.
+Otherwise, any motion or acceleration will affect the motion of the pendulum, causing inaccuracies.

 The other common application of the pendulum is that its use in the metronome which is tasked with maintaining the speed of the music.
 The Metronome can achieve this by indicating the number of fluctuations per minute.